On the relativistic effect in the Dirac--Fock theory: Introduction

-with $\cE_c$ being a nonlinear Dirac functional (In this paper, it is the DF functional defined by \eqref{eq:DFfunctional}).
-Now the functional $\cE_c|_{P^+}$ is bounded from below and the ground-state energy associated with the projection can be easily defined.
-However, the projection $P^+$ complicates the study of $\cE_c|_{P^+}$.
-Concerning the relativistic effect in the projected problem, we need a careful study of $P^+$.

-The use of projections is common in relativistic many-particle problems.
-However, concerning the one-particle problem such as the DF problem, the ground-state energy is typically obtained through the min-max principle rather than by introducing a fixed projection.

-To make our argument rigorous, from now on we restrict ourselves to the DF problem, but we shall point out that the basic idea also works for general non-linear Dirac problems.
+Concerning the nonlinear Dirac bound-state energies, the study of the relativistic effect is more delicate.
+A fundamental difficulty stems from the fact that the Dirac operator is unbounded both from above and from below.
+In physics, Quantum Electrodynamics (QED) provides the theoretical framework for describing such systems.
+However, this theory lacks a rigorous mathematical foundation due to divergence issues.
+Thus in physics and chemistry, the ground-state energy is mainly defined by the min-max theory and it is indeed an energy of a special excited state from the point of view of quantum chemistry, see e.g., \cite{saue2011relativistic} in physics.

 The DF model, first introduced in \cite{swirles1935relativistic}, is widely used in computational chemistry.
 It is a variant of the HF model in which the kinetic energy operator $-\frac{1}{2}\Delta$ is replaced by the free Dirac operator $\cD$.
 Even though in principle it is not physically meaningful, this approach gives remarkably accurate results that are in excellent agreement with experience data (see, e.g., \cite{desclaux1973relativistic,gorceix1987multiconfiguration}).

-Mathematically the DF ground-state energy can be defined through min-max theory \cite{barbaroux2005some,esteban2001nonrelativistic}:
+Mathematically the DF ground-state energy can be defined through min-max theory \cite{barbaroux2005some,esteban2001nonrelativistic,Esteban-Sere-minmax-DF}:

 Solutions of DF equation have been studied in \cite{esteban1999solutions,paturel2000solutions}.
 Here $\gamma_\Phi$ is the density matrix associated with $\Phi:=(u_1,\cdots,u_q)\in G_q$ defined by its kernel